lambdalice/cyg-fast/README.md

 cyg-fast finds all depending packages before downloading and installing.

-### Generate dependency tree and check dependency on removing
+### Check dependency on removing

-You can generate "dependency tree" using ```cyg-fast build-deptree```

-to make installing faster and enable dependency checking on removing.

-Generated dep-tree is in $cache/$mirrordir/$arch/deptree .
+You can remove all packages depending on packages you want to remove.

 ### Resume installation when downloading fails